cemc/python3jail/README.md

 to figure out what's missing.
 On a 32-bit machine, lib might be necessary in place of/addition to lib64.

+On at least one machine, there were necessary files in /usr/lib which we diagnosed by the error
+ ImportError: libz.so.1: cannot open shared object file: No such file or directory To fix this if it occurs, create python3jail/usr, and copy /usr/lib into python3jail/usr/lib.

 * At this point you can do a basic test (enter it all on one line):

      `(safeexecdir)/safeexec --chroot_dir (python3jaildir) --env_vars PY`